riceissa/issarice.com/wiki/git.md

 I tend to use Git both on the command-line as well as in Vim using [fugitive.vim](https://github.com/tpope/vim-fugitive) and [gv.vim](https://github.com/junegunn/gv.vim).
-I also tend to look through commits and other information on GitHub.
+I also tend to look through commits and other information on GitHub (`:Gbrowse` makes it easy to go directly from Vim to the listing on GitHub).

 For my Git configuration, see my [`.gitconfig`][gitconfig] and [`.gitignore_global`][ignore].